hrcraddock/plants/opiumpoppy/README.md

        layout="vertical">

 ## Poppies: An Oscillating Symbol
 Poppies are known by many names: *Papaver somniferum* (the opium poppy), *Papaver rhoeas*, *Papaver hortense* (common poppy), *Papaver somniferum laciniatum* (feather poppies), among others.
-The opium poppy has a long history of man-made cultivation and coevolution.
+The opium poppy has a long history of human cultivation and coevolution.
+Writers, artists and artisans, horticulturalists, pharmacists, scientists, chefs, and narcotics dealers have engaged with the plant since antiquity.
 Originally used and revered by humans medicinally and religiously in the Middle East, the opium poppy became an object of aesthetic beauty in Europe, and was later racialized through the Opium Wars in the 19th century.
+While opium poppies have had a historic relationship with people as a drug, they are also depicted in artwork from the Neolithic era to contemporary art today.
 As a recreational drug, opium has been a tool for artistic inspiration but also an addictive substance that has warranted attempts at wholesale eradication of poppy cultivation.
 Today, opium poppies are still grown for their flowers, but are firmly associated with corruption due to their role in the illegal drug industry in South America and Afghanistan, where the poppies are mass-produced for their seed capsules which hold the drug opium.
 This condemnation of the opium poppy occurred after centuries of shifting attitudes towards the plant, oscillating between a symbol of beauty and a blight on civilizations in different spaces, time periods, and cultural contexts.
 Over time, the globalized identity of the poppy changed frequently, dependent on human-imposed values and its changing functions in different cultures.
 <param ve-entity eid="Q220984" title="Opium Wars">
 <param ve-image
        url="Besler_Poppy3.jpg"